kpodosky/payterse/README.md

-# terse
+# payterse
-this is an app to help cross-border , international transactions and online work work seamlessly.
+this is an app to help cross-border payments and exam registartion, international transactions and online work work seamlessly.